andreas83/SocialNetwork/README.md

 works pretty similar to a well known social network, but you can host it on your very own infrastructure.
 No external dependencies needed.
 Focus of this project was security and performance.

+##Anouncement

+On 13.02.2020 i decided to move version 2.0 to deprecated branch At moment the new master has less features than 2.0, but iam working hard to restore the most important ones.
+Feel free to join the development process by creating tasks (feature request) or make code improvements.

 ## 0. Demo